 Spring (3) Del Negro.
 Prerequisites: BIOL 345, BIOL 447, PSYC 313.
-Corequisite: BIOL 447 (optional).

 We explore how behaviors arise due to multiple levels of organization in the nervous system.
 Topics include: reflexes, central pattern generator networks, neural control of breathing, the neural control of appetite, body weight and obesity, and the neuropharmacology of nicotine addiction.